OWC Thunderbolt 3 to 10 Gbps Ethernet Adapter – The Fastest Multigigabit Adapter For Your Mac

 I tested two of these Thunderbolt 10 GbE adapters.
 One made by Sabrent, and the other by OWC.
 They both look alike, both perform very well, both get quite warm, and both work out of the box on macOS.
 Yes, no driver installation required on your part on macOS! 🎉

 Mainly because of the loose Sabrent cable issue explained below, I recommend the OWC adapter.
-It comes with great documentation, and even the Thunderbolt cable itself is thicker and feels premium.
+It comes with great documentation, and even the Thunderbolt cable itself is thicker, feels premium, and most likely delivers better shielding.

 OWC Thunderbolt 3 10G Ethernet Adapter OWCTB3ADP10GBE